-It was offered as an optional “add-on” procedure – seemingly as commonly served as French fries with hamburgers in that cosmetic enhancement-crazed country.
+It was offered as an optional “add-on” procedure – as commonly served as French fries with hamburgers in that cosmetic enhancement-crazy country.

 I passed – wasn’t exactly sure where I was going with that area of my body at the time but I learned lots during my visits from doctors and acquaintances who completed penile augmentation.

 Later, I had a couple of male friends in the US who confided they wanted to get penis enlargement.
 I helped them research the best options given their needs, circumstances and budgets.

 Both were shy about calling around, asking questions - but you know me: not a shy bone in this body.
 Laugh!

 I was in awe of the amount of misinformation I found on-line – even amongst licensed MD’s.
 I grew up around urology and knew more about a corpus cavernosum and its inner workings than I ever wanted.
 What I immediately discovered was a lot of practitioners offering penile enhancement that were almost completely full of shit regarding rationale behind their claims.